-Why Cracker Barrel’s Cheap Prices Are a Gut Punch to New England
+Why Those Wonderfully Cheap Cracker Barrel Prices Are Actually a Gut Punch to New England

 Who hasn't heard of Cracker Barrel, known for its homemade, massive breakfasts, and a warm welcome when you arrive?

 For me, and I think for many, it's a favorite for grandparents and families who want a less expensive yet huge breakfast, as well as the perfect road trip stop.
-Those tall Cracker Barrel signs dot the highways and byways across the country with that hometown classic comfort food.
+Those tall Cracker Barrel signs dot the highways and byways across the country, offering that hometown classic comfort food.

 Even the rocking chairs lining the wrap-around wooden entrances beckon, along with the cute country store.